Coastal, Environmental, Geological, and Cultural Resources

 Growth Management Ordinance Administration

-The County of San Luis Obispo has adopted a Growth Management Ordinance that meters the number of residential dwelling units that can be built in the unincorporated areas of the county during any one fiscal year (July 1st - June 30th).
-Based on a growth rate of 2.3%, a total of 1,107 dwelling units can be built in in the unincorporated areas of the county during fiscal year 2017-2018.
-In order to secure the opportunity to build one of these units, a request called an "allocation" is required.
+The County of San Luis Obispo has adopted a Growth Management Ordinance that meters the number of residential dwelling units that can be built in the unincorporated areas of the county during any one celendar year (January 1st - December 31st).
+In order to secure the opportunity to build one of these units, a request called an "allocation" is required and is granted during the building permit process once an application is accepted for processing.
+The Board of Supervisors reviews the growth of the unincorporated areas of the county annually for all communities.

 Tribal Cultural Resource Consultation